jqpe/figmaid/README.md

 - Small.
 Includes only the barebones in terms of functionality.
 - Correctly handles CORS preflight requests.
 Not implementing these is probably why some users couldn't get figma-linux-font-helper to work.
 - Otherwise equilavent functionality, but figmaid provides correct font weights.
+- Works without root access.
+- No service as of yet. figma-linux-font-helper runs on background by default and the server is restarted when you reboot.